 But even the latter only worked where the narrative used in that entertainment mirrored the brand’s own ethos and practices.
 In short, in a transparent, digital age, audiences are increasingly sophisticated about marketing generally, and not easily buffaloed.

 Outside of the advertising insiders’ bubble, though, what makes Super Bowl ads succeed in practice are the conversations they start.
-Our panelists and audience Between Downs started the conversation.
+Our panelists and audience sparked a conversation.
 We hope you’ll join it.